jacksonjw12/mbannister.github.io/_teaching/10-f16/Homework/Homework08.md

 };
 ```

-In this problem you will be writting three functions to work with `Point2D` structs.
+In this problem you will be writing three functions to work with `Point2D` structs.

 The first is `void print_point(Point2D p)`, which prints the point `p`.
 The point
 should be printed as we would write it in a math class, i.e., you should print
 `(7,11)` for the point where `p.x` is 7 and `p.y` is 11.

-The second function is `Point2D get_point()`, wich will as a user for an `x` and
+The second function is `Point2D get_point()`, which will as a user for an `x` and
-a `y` value and then return the coresponding point.
+a `y` value and then return the corresponding point.

-The third and final function is `double distance(Point2D p, Point2D q)`, wich
+The third and final function is `double distance(Point2D p, Point2D q)`, which
 will return the distance between the points `p` and `q`.
 Recall, that the distance
 formula is given by